jruch/docker-kuali-rice/README.md

 # Docker recipe for Kuali Rice

-This instantiates a kuali rice instance
+This instantiates a kuali rice instance.
+Current edition is being setup to run krad-sampleapp app in standalone mode on mysql however the plan is to make this configurable.

 Steps
 ---